Detecting HIV earlier: Advances in HIV testing

 Currently, the most advanced tests combine a p24 antigen test and an antibody test.
 While combination tests are available in some regions across Canada, they are not yet available everywhere.
 These tests are seen as beneficial because they combine the early detection abilities of the p24 antigen test with the accuracy of the newer antibody tests.
 It should be noted that a rapid (point-of-care) version of these tests is not yet available.

-The HIV NAT test is a very sensitive test designed to detect HIV RNA in blood.
+The HIV NAAT test is a very sensitive test designed to detect HIV RNA in blood.
 RNA is the viral equivalent to human DNA.
-The NAT test is able to detect HIV RNA as early as seven to 14 days after infection with HIV.2,3,11,12 Unlike the p24 test, the NAT test will always give a positive result as long as there is HIV in someone’s blood.
+The NAAT test is able to detect HIV RNA as early as seven to 14 days after infection with HIV.2,3,11,12 Unlike the p24 test, the NAT test will always give a positive result as long as there is HIV in someone’s blood.

-When are p24 antigen tests and HIV NAT tests used?
+When are p24 antigen tests and HIV NAAT tests used?

 What does all this mean for front-line workers?